shapeshed/shapeshed.com/content/posts/microsoft_and_ie8_default_behaviour.md

-{
-  "title": "Microsoft and IE8 default behaviour", "date": "2008-03-04T00:00:00+00:00",
++++
+date = "2008-03-04T00:00:00+00:00"
-  "description": "Microsoft has changed its mind about the proposal to use a meta tag to trigger IE8 to use the standards rendering mode. ", "tags": [
+description = "Microsoft has changed its mind about the proposal to use a meta tag to trigger IE8 to use the standards rendering mode. " tags = ["Browsers", "Microsoft", "Opinion"] title = "Microsoft and IE8 default behaviour"

-    "Browsers",
-    "Microsoft",
-    "Opinion"
-  ]
-}
++++
 ## A change of mind

 Back in January like many others [I blogged][1] about Microsoft's decision to use